Title IX Grievance Procedure - For Employees

 B. Informal Resolution

 After the filing of a formal complaint, the Director of Human Resources may attempt a resolution of the complaint prior to a formal hearing.
-Participation by the parties in informal resolution is entirely voluntary; the College will not pressure nor compel either party to participate in the process or to agree to any specific terms.
+Participation by the parties in informal resolution is entirely voluntary; the University will not pressure nor compel either party to participate in the process or to agree to any specific terms.
 In every case, the Director of Human Resources has discretion to determine whether the matter is appropriate for informal resolution and to determine the appropriate terms.
 Informal resolution does not apply in matters involving students.

 To achieve an informal resolution, the Director of Human Resources will consult separately with both parties and recommend to the parties the terms of a potential alternate resolution agreement.
 Such terms may include any sanctions or remedies that could be imposed by a decision maker after a hearing under these proceedings.